jkhlim125/Hardware-Aware-Neural-Network-Trade-off-Analysis-Dashboard/README.md

 It was developed to support structured comparison of different packing and sparsity configurations during FPGA-oriented neural network experiments.

+## Note
+An earlier version of this project (`legacy_log_dashboard.py`) was initially developed for simple log visualization.
+The current version extends this into a hardware-aware analysis tool with structured trade-off evaluation.

 ## Main Features

 - Parse experiment results from JSON logs